For students graduating in 2017 and 2018

 To complete their programme of study, students have to undertake a minimum of 5 hours of supervised study.
 While students can also spend their remaining periods in the study centre, they are offered a wide range of optional activities.
 These include:

 - the Extended Project Qualification (an AS level equivalent research project),

 - a programme of exercise/sport (including our Pro Soccer Academy programme),

 - charity work (including working with the Time to Change mental health campaign run by Rethink Mental Illness and Mind),

 - online MOOCs (massive open online courses) run by universities from around the world with the option of certification.

 During your time in the sixth form you will be allocated a personal tutor to oversee your progress in your studies and to respond to your learning and pastoral needs.
 We also have a dedicated Sixth Form Study Supervisor, Mrs Cheval, who can offer support in any number of areas, including careers advice, study-support, attendance issues and your learning needs.

-Students on all pathways will be expected to demonstrate that they are International Baccalaureate Learners and take part in activities that satisfy the expectations of service learning, professional and personal skills, and language development (which culminates in a visit to Italy in October of their second year with us).
+Students on all pathways will be expected to demonstrate that they are International Baccalaureate Learners and take part in activities that satisfy the expectations of service learning, professional and personal skills, and language development (which culminates in a visit abroad in their second year with us).